Honchkrow/DeconE/README.md

              type = "NB")  # "NB", "N" or "LN".
 3 types of model.
 ```

-A folder named "mix" will be generated and bulk data with different level noise will be save in each file respectively like below.
+A folder named "mix" will be generated and bulk data with different levels of noise will be saved in each file respectively like below.

 ```
 mix.csv